ihiratanveer/CPInS_NLP_workshop/flask_app/README.md

 # flask-disaster-predictor
-This is project predicts the if the text entered by user consists of disaster news.
+This project predicts the if the text entered by user consists of disaster news.

 # Model
 Model trained during the workshop is to be used here.